sirnewton01/9way/README.md

 compile, making it much more difficult to iterate on changes to the program.
 It can also lead to very complicated instructions for incremental compilation, convoluted build scripts or even tactical compiler solutions, such as pre-compiled headers.
-In the worse cases, programmers have given up on compiled languages entirely prefering instead interpreted languages losing out on the benefits.
+In the worse cases, programmers have given up on compiled languages entirely preferring instead interpreted languages losing out on the benefits.

 Compile times are affected by the size and nature of the code base, but they are also affected